vintagedon/ai-ops-home-lab/README.md

 As the lab is a fairly major project, I'm loosly using Sprints to divide up the initial workload.

 ### Sprints Completed
+These sprints have been completed, and the boards archived.

 <details>
   <summary>Sprint 1: Bare Metal and Hypervisors</summary>
   <ol>